QueenieCplusplus/QuickGoThru/README.md

 a SaaS solution for developer using GAE

-# DB Migration
+# VPC

 2020.11/6 (1 day)

-util the Storage Production called Spanner Instance at side of Architecture & DevOps.
+a clouds networking model and show the VPC (Bastion) Peering

-# VPC
+# DB Migration

 2020.11/5 (1 day)

-a clouds networking model
+util the Storage Production called Spanner Instance at side of Architecture & DevOps.

 # GKE